dikshantmali/Hacktoberfest2020-HTML-CSS-WEB/Analog Clock/README.md

 # Analog Clock

-Made with HTML, Bootstrap and Javascript
+Made with HTML, Bootstrap and Javascript.

 Works the same way as a Analog Clock in our home. added